jairox01/flashcardpro/README.md

 # 📘 FlashcardPro

 **FlashcardPro** is a Laravel + Livewire application that allows users to create, manage, and study flashcards grouped into decks.
-This project is a technical assessment submission for the Laravel Developer position at **Awesome Motive**.
+This project was developed as part of a technical assessment for the Laravel Developer position at **Awesome Motive**.

 ---